shuibing9420/shuibing9420.github.io/_pages/about.md

 CLUSTER, etc. The open-source code for some of our projects is released in [ISCS-ZJU-code](https://github.com/ISCS-ZJU).

-I have received numerous awards, including the Best Poster Award in the 26th ChinaSys workshop in 2024, the Second Class Prize of ASC in 2024, the Best Paper Presentation Award in NCIS in 2023, the 2020 IEEE TPDS Award for Editorial Excellence, the Third Prize of the Hubei Provincial Science and Technology Information Achievement Award in 2021, and the Best Paper Award of the SPEED'2008 workshop.
+I have received numerous awards, including the First Prize of Science and Technology Progress in Zhejiang Province in 2023, the Best Poster Award in the 26th ChinaSys workshop in 2024, the Second Class Prize of ASC in 2024, the Best Paper Presentation Award in NCIS in 2023, the 2020 IEEE TPDS Award for Editorial Excellence, the Third Prize of the Hubei Provincial Science and
+Technology Information Achievement Award in 2021, and the Best Paper Award of the SPEED'2008 workshop.

 **Announcement:** We have new Master, Ph.D., and Post-Doc openings.
 If you are interested in computer architecture, computer systems, and artificial